arthurgassner/swissenergy-frontend/docs/industrialization.md

 [^4]: Most `git` hosting solutions have an equivalent.

+### Use `.env`

+Using `git` means creating a trail of every single (commited) state that the software has been in.
+It would be easy for one to hard-code a sensitive -- i.e. private -- variable, such as an API key -- and have it saved in that trail, seemingly-forever.[^5]

+[^5]: You can always edit a file's history, but it's messy.

+Additionally, we might have certain variables that would depend on our environment -- developpement or production.

+Using an `.env` file solves both of these issues.

+!!! tip "Use `.env`"
+    Private or environment-dependent variables should go in an `.env`, which you will not be commited to history.[^6]

+    I use and like [`python-dotenv`](https://github.com/theskumar/python-dotenv), but alternatives exist.

+[^6]: Thank you `.gitignore`

 ### Productivity tools

 Developping on Linux, I interact with the terminal _a lot_.
 To make this whole process more comfortable, I highly-recommend several tools: